pipomas/PhD_data/README.md

-Data and scripts
+Basal mechanisms of information processing and mental ability: The contributions of mental speed, and spatial suppression to individual differences in psychometric intelligence
 ================

-This repository contains data and scripts you need to reproduce the results reported in repository [PhD\_thesis](https://github.com/pipomas/PhD_thesis).

-### Prerequisites

--   You need [R](https://cran.r-project.org) installed on your system.
--   I recommend using [RStudio](https://www.rstudio.com/products/rstudio/download/) as editor, as it includes a console, syntax-highlighting, tools for plotting, history, and workspace management.
--   Download this repository by clicking on the green «*Clone or download*» button in the top right corner, and [set the downloaded folder as your R working directory](http://rfunction.com/archives/1001).
+last updated on December 19, 2016 :balloon:

+This repository, PhD\_data, is a digital directory you can use to reproduce the results reported in [PhD\_thesis](https://github.com/pipomas/PhD_thesis).
+To do so, you need [R](https://cran.r-project.org) installed on your system.
+Click on **Download ZIP File** to download this repository.
+Then, [set the downloaded folder as your R working directory](http://rfunction.com/archives/1001).

 Repository content
 ------------------

-### `data/processed`

--   This folder stores the `dat.csv` file used for the analyses

-### `scripts`
+-   `LICENCE`: `data/processed/dat.csv` is is licensed under a [*Creative Commons Attribution - NonCommercial - NoDerivatives 2.5 Switzerland License*](http://creativecommons.org/licenses/by-nc-nd/2.5/ch).
+Read the licence carefully to see what you are allowed to do.

+For the reproduction of the results, you need to run the files in this folder

+-   `scripts`: Folder containing R scripts
     -   `1_Read_in_data.R`: Code for loading the required packages and reading in the csv file.
--   `2_Analyses.R`: Code for reproduction of statistics reported in text and tables.
-In order for this code to work, you will need to run script `1_Read_in_data.R` first.
-For the reprocuction of figures see folder `tikzDevice`.
+    -   `2_Analyses.R`: Code for the reproduction of statistics reported in text and tables.

+Other files in this repository

+-   `data/processed/dat.csv`: Csv file used for the analyses
 -   `source_scripts`: The functions in this folder get sourced from the code which reproduce the results.
 Do not change any of these.
 -   `tikzDevice`: This folder contains scripts to transform plotting commands issued by R functions into LaTeX code blocks.
 Used to draw a majority of the figures.
 You need to run `1_Read_in_data.R` before using the code.
-The files in this folder are less well commented, but are readable with basic knowledge of base graph functions.
+The files in this folder are not well commented, but readable with basic knowledge of base graph functions.

-### `LICENCE`

--   `dat.csv` is is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 2.5 Switzerland licence.
-Read the licence carefully to see what you are allowed to do.

 <!-- ### `read_raw_files` <- not uploaded yet -->
 <!-- * `A-Q`: Scripts to reproduce the reported results -->